There are certain health issues in dachshunds that you need to be aware of if you plan on owning or adopting a dachshund.

-Being aware of these health issues in dachshunds will help you to prevent any issues from occuring or at least to be able to minimize any health issues that could occur.
+Being aware of these health issues in dachshunds will help you to prevent any issues from occurring or at least to be able to minimize any health issues that could occur.

-First of all, the dachshunds is unique with it’s long body and short legs in comparison to other dog breeds.
+First of all, the dachshund is unique with its long body and short legs in comparison to other dog breeds.

-Because of this unique long body and short leg bone structure, this can cause health issues in dachshunds call invertebral disk disease.
+Because of this unique long body and short leg bone structure, this can cause health issues in dachshunds called intervertebral disk disease.

 Basically, this is a back disease that affects the spine of the dachshund.
-Nearly ¼ of all dachshunds will be affected by this disease.
+Nearly a quarter of all dachshunds will be affected by this disease.

-With their big deep chest, long spine and short legs this disease can be painful.
-In order to prevent or minimize this health issues in dachshunds one of the most important things to do is make sure your dachshund doesn’t get overweight.
+With their big deep chest, long spine, and short legs this disease can be painful.
+In order to prevent or minimize these health issues in dachshunds, one of the most important things to do is make sure your dachshund doesn’t get overweight.

 According to the UC Davis Veterinary Genetics Laboratory, “Chondrodysplasia [can]… impact the health of animals through an abnormal process that causes premature degeneration of the intervertebral discs.”

-Intervertebral Disk Disease (IVDD) is very painful and can occasionally, lead to permanent damage of the spine.
+Intervertebral Disk Disease (IVDD) is very painful and can occasionally, lead to permanent damage to the spine.

 In addition to keeping your dachshund at a normal weight, here are other preventative measures.

 Make sure you exercise your dachshund, by taking them on daily walks.
 This will help strengthen their muscles.